tin-cat/emailqueue/README.md

 * Recode the file logging system.
 * Recode it to modern standards.
 * A way to provide secured hard-links to view individual emails, so that a hard link can be included within the email to the user with a link like "Can't see this message? click here to see it in your browser"
+* A better back-end to explore the queue in realtime, plus some beautiful statistical graphs.

 # How to install #
 * Clone the emailqueue repository wherever you want it.